dabestspoona/hunters-detections/README.md

-# cyberdefense_dac
+# Hunters Detections
-Cyber Defense Team's Detection as Code Pipeline
+An attempt to commit detections in Hunters as code

 Mandatory fields: